li8bot/git-playbook/static/markdown/howtoapply.md

 ## Short application checklist:

-Read the links and instructions -- All of it! we've tried to give you all the information you need to be an awesome student applicant.
+Read the links and instructions -- All of it!
+We've tried to give you all the information you need to be an awesome student applicant.

-Choose a project (check the [list](https://github.com/li8bot/gsoc2020/blob/master/ideas.md) here).
+Choose a project (check the [list](https://li8bot.github.io/monkai/#/home/gsoc2020/ideaslist) here).

 Prepare a patch for that project.
 We expect students to fix a bug and have made a pull request (or equivalent).